 In the case of a certificate maintenance, the maintenance report is considered to be an addendum to the certification report for the certified TOE.
-It provides details of the changes made to the certified TOE that have been accepted under the maintenance process.
+It provides details of the changes made to the certified TOE that have been accepted.

 The information contained in the maintenance report is essentially a subset of the IAR content.
 The following sections of the IAR should be included in the maintenance report: